orlicekm/CsharpCourse/Lectures/Lecture06/PITCHME.md

 ---
 ## Chain of Responsibility
-* **Definition:** *Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request, chain the receiving objects and pass the request along the chain until an object handles it*
+* **Definition:** *Avoids coupling the sender of a request to its receiver by giving more than one object a chance to handle the request, chain the receiving objects and pass the request along the chain until an object handles it*
 * **Frequency of use:** *Medium low*

 +++